Tylerc230/drink_app/README.md

 also send a 'cheers' to any of their friends.

 ###How it works
 Pour Square consists of an iOS client and a Ruby on Rails backend.
 It utilizes the Facebook friend graphic for its social aspect.
 It also has a administration page where admins can add new awards or drink types.
+Postgres is used for a database.